lucatsv/guard-scheduling-crlqcm/README.md

 - Normally we would be persisting the data structures and models to permanent storage, but for the sake of limiting the scope of this project we can persist them to an in-memory structure. (unless you prefer to implement it as something that writes to a db such as django's ORM, sqlalchemy, etc.)
 - Please feel free to consult any external resources.
 - Please make assumptions around any behavior not explicitly defined, but document said assumptions for later discussion.
-- If at any point you have a question about the project, please feel free to email me at: alex@belfrysoftware.com or text me at: 919-830-9521
 - We'll plan to review your solution together and talk about why you made the decisions you went with as well as how we could potentially build out your solution with more functionality.

 ### CodeSubmit